shaozilee/bmp-js/README.md

 # bmp-js

-A pure javascript Bmp encoder and decoder for node.js
+A pure javascript `bmp` encoder and decoder for node.js.

-Supports all bits decoding(1,4,8,16,24,32) and encoding with 24bit.
+Supports all bits decoding (1, 4, 8, 16, 24, 32) and encoding only in 24bit.

 ## Install